 1012312=712\frac{10}{12} - \frac{3}{12} = \frac{7}{12}

-77 and 1212 have no common factor greater than 11, so the final answer is
+Since 77 and 1212 share no common factor greater than 11, the final answer is

 712.\frac{7}{12}.

-This is the full pattern for subtracting fractions with unlike denominators: rewrite, subtract, then simplify.
+That is the full pattern for unlike denominators: rewrite, subtract, then simplify.

 Try